JamesHemery/symfony-docs/notifier.rst

 .. versionadded:: 5.3

-    The Iqsms, GatewayApi, Octopush and AllMySms integrations were introduced in Symfony 5.3.
+    The Iqsms, GatewayApi, Octopush, AllMySms and SpotHit integrations were introduced in Symfony 5.3.

 To enable a texter, add the correct DSN in your ``.env`` file and